 A protection application must be found proven by the Children's Court before a protection order can be made.
 This document provides information about the protection orders available under the CYFA, when they should be considered, and the Secretary’s role in administering orders.

-Note: This information relates only to an undertaking ordered under s.
-278. It does not relate to undertakings made under s.
-272. An undertaking made pursuant to s.
-272 is a 'common law' undertaking and does not require the protection application to be found proven.
-Therefore, an undertaking made under s.
-272 is not a protection order.
+Note: This information relates only to an undertaking ordered under s.278 of the CYFA.
+It does not relate to undertakings made under s.272 of CYFA.
+An undertaking made pursuant to s.272 of the CYFA does not require the protection application to be found proven.
+Therefore, an undertaking made under s.272 of the CYFA is not a protection order.

 What does an undertaking provide for?